6 killed after vintage aircraft collide at Dallas air show

 “I just stood there.
 I was in complete shock and disbelief,” said Montoya, 27, who attended the air show with a friend.
 “Everybody around was gasping.
 Everybody was bursting into tears.
 Everybody was in shock.”

 No paying customers were on the aircraft, said Coates, of Commemorative Air Force, which also owned the planes.
-The aircraft are flown by highly trained volunteers, often retired pilots, he said.
+Their aircraft are flown by highly trained volunteers, often retired pilots, he said.

-The National Transportation Safety Board took control of the crash scene, with local police and fire providing support, Dallas Mayor Eric Johnson said.
-The Federal Aviation Administration also was going to investigate, officials said.
+Dallas Mayor Eric Johnson said the National Transportation Safety Board had taken control of the crash scene, with local police and fire providing support.

 “The videos are heartbreaking,” Johnson said on Twitter.

-The planes collided and crashed about 1:20 p.m., the FAA said in a statement.
+The planes collided and crashed around 1:20 p.m., the Federal Aviation Administration said in a statement.
+The collision occurred during the Commemorative Air Force Wings Over Dallas show.

 Victoria Yeager, the widow of famed Air Force test pilot Chuck Yeager and herself a pilot, was also at the show.
 She didn’t see the collision, but did see the burning wreckage.